camel-tooling/camel-lsp-client-vscode/USAGE_DATA.md

   * The name of the runtime (java.runtime.name)
   * The version of the JVM (java.version)
   * The free, total, and max VM memory
+* The id of the commands contributed by this extension when used
 * Does NOT include the JAVA_HOME environment variable for privacy reasons

 ## How to opt in or out